1500 Team Members, 100 Countries, 60 Years of Innovation, 7 Continents, 3 Generations, 1 Family

 Rothberg has been employed in the building chemicals industry full time since 1978, when he started in the laboratories of LATICRETE.
 Over the years, his responsibilities have included Research Scientist, Production Engineer, Technical Service Representative, and Vice President of Finance and Administration.

 When not working, he is an avid cyclist, sea kayaker, and white water canoeist.
-His expedition travels have taken him from the highest points on five continents, to Antarctica.
+His expedition travels have taken him to the highest points on five continents, and by ski to the South Pole.

 Rothberg is married to Attorney Nan M. Birdwhistell, former Mayor of Woodbridge, Connecticut.
-They have two sons; Daniel, a Geologist, and Jason, attending New York University.
+They have two sons; Daniel, a Geologist,working in LATICRETE’s International Division, and Jason, working in the film industry in Los Angeles.

-He serves on board of The Connecticut Business & Industry Association and is on the Advisory Council of the National Outdoor Leadership School (NOLS), of Lander, WY., USA.
+He served on board of The Connecticut Business & Industry Association and on the Advisory Council of the National Outdoor Leadership School (NOLS), of Lander, WY., USA.
 NOLS is the leader in wilderness education.

 Erno de Bruijn, President & COO, International Division